carolineweiss/01_Variables_and_Datatypes/03_Loops_and_Arrays/tutorial/README.md

 int i;
 ```

-You've been taught to use meaningful names and this may not seem very meaningful.
+You learned to use meaningful names and this may not seem very meaningful.
 However, for a loop counter, a single character is commonly used.
 Since you'll often type that variable name three times on one line at the beginning of the loop, brevity is convenient.
 You don't have to use `i`, but it's a convention that you'll see very often.

 Next, add the following to create a for loop: